 Downtown’s Gibson Dunn & Crutcher represented Worldwide Pants in the lawsuit.
 New York-based partner Orin Snyder said in a statement the ruling was an affirmation that WSG’s allegations were meritless.

 “We are gratified by the court's dismissal of the lawsuit,” Snyder said.
 “The decision reflects our confidence, from the outset, that the claim was baseless.”

-The ruling comes on the heels of another defeat for WSG, which is controlled by Raul Galaz, a former Los Angeles entertainment lawyer who started the royalty collection company in the late 1990’s.
+The ruling comes on the heels of another defeat for WSG, which at one time was controlled by Raul Galaz, a former Los Angeles entertainment lawyer who started the royalty collection company in the late 1990’s who was later was found guilty of mail fraud.
 A state appellate court in L.A. ruled last month that a similar suit filed against DreamWorks Studios, the now NBCUniversal and Comcast Corp. subsidiary, was also time-barred.

 Downtown’s Caldwell Leslie & Proctor represented DreamWorks in the case.
 WSG was represented in both cases by Pick & Boydston of Westwood.